Significance of Tintagel Castle

 In its earliest phase Tintagel was economically one of the most important sites in the whole of Britain, closely involved in trade with the eastern Mediterranean.
 Its literary fame seemingly arose later out of that earlier significance, and subsequently inspired the medieval castle.
 The international renown of the site, arising from its exceptional and romantic situation, has thus influenced its physical history.

 Tintagel Castle was a prosperous and highly significant site for about 150–200 years, from about AD 450 until AD 650.
-Its precise function is not known, but it was closely involved in trade with the Mediterranean world, and its prominence and defensible nature suggest that it may have been a stronghold of the rulers of the south-west peninsula, probably of the combined kingdom of Devon and Cornwall.
+Its precise function is not known, but it was closely involved in trade with the Mediterranean world.
+Its prominence and defensible nature suggest that it may have been a stronghold of the rulers of the south-west peninsula, probably of the combined kingdom of Devon and Cornwall.

 The precise role of Tintagel in the trade is not clear: either it was a primary trading site, where the imported goods were landed and exchanged, or the actual trading took place elsewhere and the goods were brought here for use.